AFS Intercultural Programs: World War II

 When World War II broke out, AFS reorganized its ambulance service, sending units first to France and then to the British Armies in North Africa, Italy, India-Burma and with the Free French for the final drive from southern France to Germany.

 2,196 men served in the AFS during World War II.
 Twenty-five were sons of World War I AFS drivers.
 While US Army officers were paid $75 to $105 monthly, AFS drivers as unpaid volunteers paid at least $390 each year to serve; basic equipment cost $150, and at least $20 each month for other expenses.
 Families deposited money at AFS headquarters, and volunteers withdrew funds from AFS cashers in the field.
 AFS encouraged sponsorship of drivers, and in August 1943 began providing a $20 monthly living allowance.
-AFS favored the Dodge WC54 4x4 ambulance; each cost $2000, usually paid by donation.
+AFS favored the Dodge WC54 4x4 ambulance; each cost $2,000, usually paid by donation.

-Seventy AFS Ambulance Drivers assisted the efforts to liberate the Bergen-Belsen concentration camp in April and May 1945.
+Seventy AFS Ambulance Drivers assisted the efforts of the British Army to liberate the Nazi Bergen-Belsen concentration camp in northern Germany in April and May 1945 with relief and evacuation operations.
+The drivers were deployed to the camp to mitigate a catastrophic typhus epidemic and severe overcrowding.
+They worked alongside British military personnel and medical students, for seven weeks in 10-hour shifts, to transfer survivors out of the highly contaminated main camp area.
+Their primary responsibilities included stretcher-bearing, administering basic nutritional aid, and organizing medical supplies.
+Over the course of the operation, the AFS units evacuated more than 11,000 concentration camp survivors to newly established displaced persons camps.

 Postwar

 In September 1946, Stephen Galatti, president of AFS, established the American Field Service International Scholarships.
-During the 1947–48 school year, the first students came from ten countries including Czechoslovakia, Estonia, France, Great Britain, Greece, Hungary, the Netherlands, New Zealand, Norway and Syria.
+During the 1947–48 school year, the first students came from ten countries including Czechoslovakia, Estonia, France, Great Britain, Greece, Hungary, the Netherlands, New Zealand, Norway, and Syria.
 Students participating had to be nominated by their teachers.